lenaseewann/replication-template/README.md

 Give a short, 1-2 paragraph description of your project.
 Focus on the code, not the theoretical / substantive side of things.

+## Lena's Change

+It was nice meeting you guys, and working together.

 ## Dependencies

 List what software your code depends on, as well as version numbers, like so:.